By Peter Wright & Paul Elam (2017)

 1. Growth toward independence (but never reached)

 The ambition for perpetuated childhood, as we commonly see in modern women (and enabled by men), is the inevitable outcome of the child archetype.
-As men and women collude to remove the destination of adult autonomy from the life-map, they effectively kill the hero archetype of Jung’s writing, the hero of true potential.
-And they give birth to the child of static permanency.
+As men and women collude to remove the destination of adult autonomy from the life-map, they effectively kill the archetype of mature individuation – the path of true potential for growth.
+And instead they give birth to the child of static permanency.
 Individuals dominated by the child archetype will always position themselves as eternally incapable of personal agency, even relying on the chief enabler to help fabricate a web of denial about their true nature.

 This is reflected in the spiritual, financial, or relationship ‘growth’ workshops attended largely by women, who appear to pursue adult goals but who are in reality only participating in a charade.
 The true goal is more dependency and more childhood.
 These pursuits are often funded through the hard labor of the hopelessly paternalized male.